Vogaeael/drawCards/README.md

 !draw       # for drawing one card
 !draw 12    # for drawing twelve cards
-!draw eee   # would draw one card because one is default
+!draw eee   # would draw one card because one is default !draw all   # for drawing all remaining cards
 ```

 ### Use standard deck